bajamircea/bajamircea.github.io/_posts/2023-03-05-many-relations.markdown

 "Less than" is also special.
 It is related to equality via the trichotomy rule: given two values, one is less than the other or the values are equal.
-"Less than" is a special case of order relations.
+"Less than" is a special case of order relations: it is strict.

-Order refers to any of the "less than", "greater than", "less than or equal", "greater than or equal".
+Order usually refers to any of the "less than", "greater than", "less than or equal", "greater than or equal".
 Comparison refers to order or equality relations.

+Sometimes terminology strong and weak is used e.g. strong equality is normal equality, while weak equality is equivalence, similar strong order is provided by the normal "less than" relation, while weak order has the trichotomy relation with an equivalence relation.

 # Language representation